Rebecca Patton, PT, DPT

 This is typically in a calm environment (dim lighting and meditation tones are helpful to relax the nervous system).
 I provide an environment that helps downtrain the CNS with visceral and nerve mobilization, passive mobility, and breathing techniques.

-My main priority is providing a welcoming space for LGBTQ+ community.
-I am an advocate for gender-inclusive language, inclusive and affirming intake paperwork, and not assuming heteronormative or cisnormative lifestyle when asking my patients about sexual health and gender identity.
+More information: My main priority is providing a welcoming space for the LGBTQ+ community.
+I am an advocate for gender-inclusive language, inclusive and affirming intake paperwork, and not assuming heteronormative or cisnormative lifestyles when asking my patients about sexual health and gender identity.